LATBauerdick/neuron/guide/searching.md

 neuron search
 ```

-This command will allow you to search your Zettels by title, and then print the matching zettel's filepath at the end.
+This command will allow you to search your Zettels by title[^search tools], and then print the matching zettel's filepath at the end.

 You may pipe the command to your text editor in order to directly edit the matching Zettel, or simply pass the `-e` option which opens the zettel in your $EDITOR: